kylefrost/frst.xyz/README.md

 * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```
 Now, visiting `http://localhost:5000/` in your web browser of choice should present you with a working version

+- Go Live

+This is where the web server component of the prerequisites comes in handy.
+Deploy this to a web server of your choice along with your custom URL in order to have a fully working URL shortener that you can access from any web browser.
+If you don't own a physical server, one option is running this on virutalized on a service such as [Heroku](https://www.heroku.com), though the free tier may be slow for these purposes.

 ## License
 See [LICENSE](LICENSE)